 Competitors share a story with an audience, performed as if the audience were a group of young children.
-Competitors may use a full range of movement to express themselves and may incorporate a chair in a variety of ways, though the chair may not be used as a prop or moved once started.
+Competitors may use a full range of movement to express thems elves and may incorporate a chair in a variety of ways, though the chair may not be used as a prop or moved once started.

-- Time violations cannot place first (30 second grace period). - NO NOTES (PAPER OR DIGITAL) Those using notes should not rank first in the round. - Entertaining, characters clearly defined and differentiated, plot makes sense.
+- Time: up to 5 minutes (only valid if timed with stopwatch) - Time violations cannot place first (30 second grace period). - NO NOTES (PAPER OR DIGITAL) Those using notes should not rank first in the round. - Entertaining, characters clearly defined and differentiated, plot makes sense.